-Calling for the immediate release of civilian government leaders, political figures and others, and voicing concern about their arrest without clear charges, and especially about violence committed against detainees,

-1. Notes the decision of the African Union Peace and Security Council on 27 October 2021 to suspend the Sudan from participating in all activities of the African Union, following the military takeover on 25 October 2021 by the Sudanese military;
+1. Welcomes the decision of the African Union Peace and Security Council on 26 October 2021 to suspend the Sudan from participating in all activities of the African Union, following the military takeover on 25 October 2021 by the Sudanese military;

-2. Takes note of the statement of the Security Council of 28 October 2021 on the situation in the Sudan;
+2. Further welcomes the efforts of the United Nations Special Representative of the Secretary General on the Sudan, and the African Union’s decision to undertake a mission to the Sudan, both with a view to finding a solution to the current situation there, calls upon all stakeholders in Sudan to cooperate fully with both entities, and encourages both entities to coordinate with each other,

-3. Condemns in the strongest possible terms the military takeover on 25 October 2021 by the Sudanese military against the transitional Government led by Prime Minister Abdallah Hamdok, the suspension of transitional institutions and the unilateral imposition of measures that are contrary to the Sudan Constitutional Declaration of 2019 and the terms of the Juba Peace Agreement of 2020;
+3. Condemns in the strongest possible terms the military takeover on 25 October 2021 by the Sudanese military against the Transitional Government led by Prime Minister Abdallah Hamdok, the suspension of transitional institutions and the unilateral imposition of measures that are contrary to the Sudan Constitutional Declaration of 2019 and the terms of the Juba Peace Agreement of 2020;

-4. Calls for the immediate return to the civilian-led transitional Government under Prime Minister Abdallah Hamdok and the return to the internationally supported governing principles in the Sudan, in compliance with the Sudan Constitutional Declaration and the Juba Peace Agreement;
+4. Calls for the immediate restoration of its civilian-led Transitional Government, and the return of the internationally supported governing principles in the Sudan, in compliance with the 2019 Sudan Constitutional Declaration and the Juba Peace Agreement, both in sprit and letter;

+5. Takes note of the Press Statement of the Security Council of 28 October 2021 on the situation in the Sudan;

-5. Condemns the arbitrary detention by the Sudanese military of Prime Minister Hamdok, other members of the Cabinet of the Government of the Sudan, other civilians and other senior national and regional officials appointed by the transitional Government, and calls upon the Sudanese military to release, without delay and without preconditions, all individuals detained unlawfully and arbitrarily since the start of the military takeover;
+6. Additionally condemns the arbitrary detention by the Sudanese military of Prime Minister Hamdok, other members of the Cabinet of the Government of the Sudan, other civilians and other senior national, regional and local officials appointed by the Transitional Government, and calls upon the Sudanese military to release, immediately and without preconditions, all individuals detained unlawfully and arbitrarily since the start of the military takeover;

+7. Urges that the safety and dignity of all those in custody be strictly assured in accordance with Sudan’s international human rights obligations;

-6. Calls upon the Sudanese military, without delay and without preconditions, to engage in dialogue with civilian leaders, to enable and support the immediate re-establishment of the transitional Government of the Sudan, led by Prime Minister Hamdok, and his Cabinet, and the full implementation of the Sudan Constitutional Declaration and the Juba Peace Agreement, in both letter and spirit;
+8. Further calls upon the Sudanese military, without delay and without preconditions, to engage in dialogue with civilian leaders,

-7. Welcomes the statements by the United Nations High Commissioner for Human Rights and the Secretary-General on this subject;
+9. Welcomes the statements by the United Nations High Commissioner for Human Rights, the United Nations Secretary-General, and the Special Rapporteur on the right to peaceful assembly and association on this subject;

-8. Expresses deep concern at reports of human rights violations and abuses perpetrated since the military takeover on 25 October 2021, particularly the killing and injuring of peaceful protestors;
+10. Expresses deep concern at reports of human rights violations and abuses perpetrated since the military takeover on 25 October 2021, particularly the excessive use of force that has resulted in the killing and injuring of peaceful protestors;

-9. Emphasizes the importance of full respect for human rights, and recalls in particular the obligation of the Sudan to respect the rights to freedom of expression, association and peaceful assembly, among others, and urges the Sudan in this regard in particular to protect journalists and to lift Internet restrictions so as to ensure access of the people of the Sudan to information;
+11. Emphasizes the importance of full respect for human rights, and recalls in particular the obligation of the Sudan to respect the rights to freedom of expression, association and peaceful assembly, among others, and urges the Sudan in this regard in particular to protect journalists, media workers, human rights defenders, students and lawyers, and to lift restrictions on the internet, telecommunications services, and social media, so as to ensure access by the people of the Sudan to information;

-10. Urges all actors in the Sudan to demonstrate the utmost restraint, and to refrain from violence and from committing further human rights violations and abuses;
+12. Urges all actors in the Sudan to demonstrate the utmost restraint, and to refrain from violence and from committing further human rights violations and abuses;